Azure/azure-sdk-for-js/design/experimental-new-features-in-modular.md

 1. Release a major beta version package if we are previewing any service-side/client-side breaking features to prepare for the GA.
 1. `/beta` subpath export are not required to be continue exists until service goes GA or deprecated.
 It can be removed when we decide to not proceed with the experimental features.
 1. We still keep the ability of using beta packages to preview some features if necessary.
-1. If we are planning to GA only service side features that include breaking changes from both service side and client side and client side features have not ready for GA yet, we will release a major version beta package with `/beta` subpath export where the preview service version is in the stable code and client-side feature is in the `/beta` subpath export. which can be reflect as the below scenario 5 to 6.
+1. If we are planning to GA only service side features that include breaking changes from both service side and client side, and client side features have not been ready for GA yet, we will release a major version beta package with `/beta` subpath export where we use preview service version to generate the stable code and client-side feature is in the `/beta` subpath export. which can be reflect as the below scenario 5 to 6.
-1. If we are planning to GA only client side features that include breaking changes from both service side and client side and service side features have not ready for GA yet, we will release a major beta version with `/beta` subpath export where the stable service version with client side feature is in the stable code and preview service version with client side feature is in the `/beta` subpath export. which can be reflect to scenario 7 to 8.
+1. If we are planning to GA only client side features that include breaking changes from both service side and client side, and service side features have not ready for GA yet, we will release a major beta version with `/beta` subpath export where we use the stable service version with client side feature to generate the stable code and preview service version with client side feature to generate the `/beta` subpath export code. which can be reflect to scenario 7 to 8.

 ### Some examples of the SDK version strategies.
 Here're the examples of showing how the SDK version policies would impact the SDK version and api version in stable code and `/beta` code.